Cost Controls API

 - non-community routes for budget creation, enforcement, alerts, and deeper usage analytics

-That split is important for engineers evaluating AxonFlow.
-You can start by observing LLM usage and pricing, then move into evaluation or paid deployments when you need budget enforcement, alerting, and operational guardrails around spend.
+That split is important for engineers assessing AxonFlow.
+You can start by observing LLM usage and pricing, then move to a non-community deployment mode when you need budget enforcement, alerting, and operational guardrails around spend.

 All Cost Controls endpoints are available through the official SDKs: